Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Method

 To address this issue, we present an efficient approach in this section.
 In particular, we first utilize off-the-shelf reward models to compute the reward function for each final clean image $x_0$, denoted as $R(x_0, c)$.
 Then we approximate the temporal reward $\mathcal{T}(x_t, c)$ for each intermediate noisy image $x_t$ by learning a temporal critic function $\mathcal{T}_{\phi}(x_t, c)$ parameterized by $\phi$.
 To facilitate the learning process, we further use $R(x_0, c)$ as an anchor and compute $\mathcal{T}_{\phi}(x_t, c)$ as:

-where $\mathcal{R}_{\phi}(x_t, c)$ is the prediction function of a temporal residual for each temporal reward, which is trained in conjuction with the policy over all denoising timesteps.
+where $\mathcal{R}_{\phi}(x_t, c)$ is the prediction function of a temporal residual for each temporal reward, which is trained in conjunction with the policy over all denoising timesteps.

 Nonetheless, learning $\mathcal{R}_{\phi}(x_t, c)$ presents a non-trivial challenge, since we need to evaluate temporal rewards at each timestep.
 A naive implementation of the temporal critic with a comparable number of training parameters as the reward model can incur significant training complexity.
-To address this challenge, we leverage the encoders of target reward models to extract embeddings from each intermediate image of the denoising process.
-These embeddings serve as the input to a lightweight Multi-Layer Perceptron (MLP) with only 5 layers, acting as our $\mathcal{R}_{\phi}(x_t, c)$ function:
+To address this challenge, we leverage the encoders of target reward models to extract embeddings from the decoded images w.r.t. each intermediate latent feature across all timesteps of the denoising process.
+These embeddings serve as the input to a lightweight Multi-Layer Perceptron (MLP) with only 5 linear layers, of which the final output forms the residual prediction for each temporal reward, i.e.,

 \textbf{Encoder alignment.} This practice of reusing encoders establishes an alignment between the encoders of both the reward model and the temporal critic.
 This alignment tends to be critical for overall performance, as it ensures consistency in feature representations and enables the temporal critic to inherit the inductive bias of the reward model during initial training.
 This inductive bias is further dynamically refined during subsequent training, adapting to the evolving intermediate states encountered during the denoising process.
 Beyond performance gains, encoder alignment also offers a compelling advantage in memory efficiency, as the need to store a separate encoder for the temporal critic is eliminated.
 Implementation details and extended analysis of encoder alignment are provided in Appendix~\ref{appendix:encoder}.